RichardDooling/Law_and_Literature/README.md

 * one Word file (.docx)
 * one PDF file (.pdf)

 All files contain the same content, just in different formats.
 For example, the [Intro folder](https://github.com/RichardDooling/Law_and_Literature/tree/master/Intro) contains three files:

 * Law_and_Storytelling_Intro.md
 * Law_and_Storytelling_Intro.docx
 * Law_and_Storytelling_Intro.pdf

-If you click on the Markdown file (Law_and_Storytelling_intro.md) you can view it as you would a web page.
+If you click on the Markdown file (Law_and_Storytelling_Intro.md) you can view it as you would a web page.

-If you click on the Chapter_1.docx or Chapter_1.pdf, you can't view the files, but you can download them if you click on the button that says "Raw."
-(Clicking on "View Raw" gives an error.)
+If you click on the Law_and_Storytelling_Intro.docx or Law_and_Storytelling.pdf, you can't view the files, but you can download them by clicking the "Download" button.

 ### Download Zip